-It is important not to be hesitant or dithery around your snake but to handle it with confidence.
+It is important not to be hesitant or dithery around your snake, but to handle it with confidence.
 Wash your hands before handling your snake.
 It is important to support your snake’s body when handling it.
-Never grab your Corn Snake by the end of its tail to pick it up.
+Never grab your corn snake by the end of its tail to pick it up.

 With the other hand grab your snake about 2/3 of the way along the body.
-This ensures your snake is well supported as you lift him out.
-Later on, as you gain experience, you can use a hook to remove your Corn Snake from the enclosure.
+This ensures your snake is well supported as you lift it out.
+Later on, as you gain experience, you can use a hook to remove your pet from the enclosure.

-All Corn Snakes are individuals with different personalities.
+All corn snakes are individuals with different personalities.
 They are one of the most popular pet snakes, due to their calm temperament.
 They’re also popular because they’re non-venomous constrictors and easy to care for.

 Having said that, there are times when they do resort to biting.
 A bite from a hatchling causes no pain and a bite from an adult may draw a bit of blood.
 It will feel like a pinprick.